mRcSchwering/magic-soup/README.md

 ## Magicsoup

 This is a game that simulates cell metabolic and transduction pathway evolution.
-Define a 2D world with certain molecules and possible reactions.
+Define a 2D world with certain molecules and reactions.
 Add a few cells and create evolutionary pressure by selectively replicating and killing them.
-Then run and see where random mutations get you.
+Then run and see what random mutations can do.

 ### Example

 The basic building blocks of what a cell can do is essentially defined by the chemistry.
-There are molecules and reactions that can convert bewteen these molecules.
+There are molecules and reactions that can convert these molecules.
 Cells can develop proteins with domains that can transport these molecules, catalyze the reactions, and be regulated by molecules.
-Any reaction or transport happens only in the energetically favourable direction.
+Any reaction or transport happens only if energetically favourable.
 Below, I am defining the reaction $CO2 + NADPH \rightleftharpoons formiat + NADP$.
 The molecules are defined with a fictional standard Gibbs free energy of formation.